LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of implementation of class variables
 	(as found in Smalltalk; i.e. shared instance variables)

+- `clustering`
+	example of using a Java library for performing clustering of a set of numbers

 - `coinduction`
 	experimental example of coinductive predicates
 	(requires Logtalk to be run with CxProlog, ECLiPSE, SICStus Prolog,